DMills27/climate-adapt-app/README.md

    Organizations working in areas affected by food insecurity or climate vulnerability need adaptable, replicable methods for growing food locally.
 The ability to learn from case studies in similar regions and document their own implementations makes our platform valuable for both field operations and long-term planning.

-5. **Tinkerers, DIYers, and open-source advocates** Some users are drawn not just to farming but to the engineering and community problem-solving aspects—those interested in hacking together hydroponics systems or designing resource-efficient greenhouses with locally available materials.
+5. **Tinkerers, DIYers, and open-source advocates** Some users are drawn not just to farming but to the engineering and community problem-solving aspects, like those interested in hacking together hydroponics systems or designing resource-efficient greenhouses with locally available materials (including some of our group members).
 These users contribute to the knowledge base and help others adapt solutions to their context.

 ## What is your business plan?